mattnolting/nextjs-seed-app/docs/ARCHITECTURE.md

 - Generate `AppShell`, `AppMasthead`, `AppSidebar`
 - Update `src/app/layout.tsx` to wrap with `AppShell`
-- Generate content patterns and demo pages
+- Optionally generate content patterns and demo pages (based on the include-demo prompt)
-- Update `public/routes.json` to match new navigation
+- Update/create `src/app/routes.json` to match new navigation when demos are included

 ---